Study of special topics in interdisciplinary arts and sciences. Prerequisite: BIS 300.

 General method of instruction

 This class is set up as a seminar.
 We will discuss the readings as a group with little formal lecturing.
 The class will be reading and writing intensive.This class is set up as a seminar.
 We will have no more than fifteen students and we will discuss the readings as a group with little formal lecturing.
 The class will be reading and writing intensive.
 We will use a variety of different types of text including: films, fiction, social science, history, and testimonies.
 Required reading: Partnoy, Alicia.
 1998.
 The Little School: Tales of Disappearance and Survival.
 SF, Calif.: Midnight Editions.
 Shayne, Julie.
 2009.
 They Used to Call Us Witches: Chilean Exiles, Culture, and Feminism.
 Lanham, Md.: Lexington Books.
-And a collection of articles available through online e-reserves
+And a collection of articles available through online e-reserves and canvas

 IAS students must have taken BIS300; non-IAS students must contact me for permission to add the class.
-Anyone may contact me in advance for a syllabus and there will be a Blackboard page for you to browse.
+Anyone may contact me in advance for a syllabus and there will be a canvas page for you to browse.
 You are not expected to do any reading before the first day of class.

 Class assignments and grading